StatEngine/se-documenation/README.md

 docsify serve docs
 ```

-* Docs are availabe at:
+* Docs can be previewed at:

 [http://localhost:3000/#/](http://localhost:3000/#/)